ringoc/TechTestApp/doc/records.md

 2. `dist` created, run `./dist/TechTestApp serve`
 3. Dada !
 Server started at localhost:3000 , Cool at least we got something
 4. Oops, To Do list can't be saved ![alt text][spa-localhost]
-5. check `ERROR: pq: password authentication failed for user "postgres"`, of course ! no persistance storage.
+5. check `ERROR: pq: password authentication failed for user "postgres"`, of course ! no DB setup.

 #### Setup up PostgreSQL in local with docker

 1. Fire up a PostgreSQL at localhost `docker run --name postgres -e POSTGRES_PASSWORD=changeme -p 5432:5432 -d postgres`
-2. Test psql connection `telnet localhost 5432`
+2. Test connection
 3. kill the SPA and create db with `./dist/TechTestApp updatedb`, database seems created
 4. try start the SPA again ![alt text][spa-localhost-1]
 5. All good, looks like it is working fine in local, start prepare to deploy to cloud.